Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Theory and Algorithms

 \subsection{Replacing Feedback Loops with the Finite-Temperature String Method}

-For methods employing umbrella sampling, it is important to ensure sufficient overlap in samples obtained from neighboring replicas, since the overlap guarantees accurate computation of re-weighting factors $z_\alpha$, and further controls the accuracy in the estimator for the average loss functions, e.g., the average BKE loss function, which sets the reaction rate.
-As mentioned before, this may require exhaustive fine-tuning of the algorithm parameters, or long simulations to obtain larger number of samples.
+For methods employing umbrella sampling, it is important to ensure sufficient overlap in samples obtained from neighboring replicas, since the overlap guarantees accurate computation of reweighting factors $z_\alpha$, and further controls the accuracy in the estimator for the average loss functions, e.g., the average BKE loss function, which sets the reaction rate.
+As mentioned before, this may require exhaustive fine-tuning of the algorithm parameters, or long simulations to obtain a larger number of samples.
 On the other hand, the framework of TPT already provides an algorithm called the finite-temperature string (FTS) method \cite{weinan2005finite,vanden2009revisiting}, which can homogeneously sample overlapping regions across the transition tube with few control parameters.
 The FTS method also yields the transition path $\varphib(s)$ without needing to compute the committor function $q(\*x)$.
 Therefore, if we replace the committor-based umbrella sampling with the FTS method, we eliminate the feedback loop between importance sampling and the neural network training in learning $q(\* x)$.
 Furthermore, it is also possible to obtain a low-variance estimate of the reaction rate due to the overlaps in samples obtained from the FTS method.
-In what follows, we review the FTS method in Section~\ref{sec:ftsmethod} and describe new algorithms for solving the BKE in Section~\ref{sec:bkeftsdetail}; see also Ref.~\cite{vanden2009revisiting} for additional details on the FTS method.
+In what follows, we review the FTS method in \cref{sec:ftsmethod} and describe new algorithms for solving the BKE in \cref{sec:bkeftsdetail}; see also Ref.~\cite{vanden2009revisiting} for additional details on the FTS method.
+Readers who are familiar with the FTS method may skip \cref{sec:ftsmethod} and read \cref{sec:bkeftsdetail} directly for details on solving the BKE with the FTS method.